michelecafagna26/topino/README.md

 Tired of spending hours combing through day-long lab videos of rats?

 **Topino** automates motion detection in long-form recordings, generating motion plots in minutes.
-It highlights subtle movements across the entire video, helping researchers zero in on the most relevant intervals for qualitative analysis.
+It highlights subtle movements across the entire video, helping researchers zooming in the most relevant intervals for qualitative analysis.

 Although originally designed for rat behavior studies, Topino uses a robust motion detection algorithm similar to those found in CCTV systems, making it suitable for virtually any kind of video.